GeorgeNiece/amazon-mwaa-v2-workflow-demo/README.md

     7.3 On "Environment Details", enter the Name of your preference 7.4 On "DAG code in Amazon S3 > S3 Bucket", click "Browse" and select the Amazon S3 bucket created by the AWS CDK Script with the following pattern *cdk-mwaa-s3-mwaaconfigXXXXXXX*
     7.5 On "DAG code in Amazon S3 > DAGs folder", click "Browse" and select the "dags" folder inside the Bucket.
 Leave the rest of the settings with the defaults values and click "Next"
-    7.6 On "Networking > Virtual private cloud (VPC)", Select the VPC that matches the VPC-ID provided in the CDK Output 7.7 On "Networking > Subnet 1 and Subbnet 2", Select the Subnets that matches the *cdk-mwaa-vpc.mwaasubnetid1* and *cdk-mwaa-vpc.mwaasubnetid2* respectively provided in the CDK Output
+    7.6 On "Networking > Virtual private cloud (VPC)", Select the VPC that matches the VPC-ID provided in the CDK Output.
+    7.7 On "Networking > Subnet 1 and Subbnet 2", Select the Subnets that matches the *mwaa_dag_subnetSubnet2* and *mwaa_dag_subnetSubnet1* respectively provided in the CDK Output
     7.8 On "Networking > Web server access", Select "Public network (No additional setup)", and ensure that "Create new security group" is checked.
-    7.7 Leave the rest of the parameters with the defaults values.
-Click "Next", and then click "Create Environment" 7.8 Click on the new environment and search for the "Execution Role".
+    7.7 Leave the rest of the parameters with the defaults values, although never a bad idea to create tags, and even to update the new Execution Role naming.
+Click "Next", and then click "Create Environment"
+    7.8 Click on the new environment and search for the "Execution Role".
 Click on the role name, you'll be re-directed to the IAM Role configuration.
 Click on "Attach Policy", search for the  *mwaa_airflow_policy* policy, select it and click "Attach"
     7.9 Return to the Amazon MWAA Service Console.
 Wait for the deployment to complete, click in the newly created environment name, search and click the Airflow User Interface link